 Whilst in Orlando, catch the Orlando Magic NBA team as they shoot some hoops – with tickets available from $25.

-Whether your looking for a premium expansive golf course or a fun, family friendly round of mini golf, Orlando has it all.
+Whether you’re looking for a premium expansive golf course or a fun, family-friendly round of mini-golf, Orlando has it all.
 Most large resorts offer impressive golf courses and equipment hire whilst the Shingle Creek Golf Club is a popular choice for those looking to do some serious golfing.
 If, like me you, you like to hit (or dribble) a ball around, then head to the various mini golf courses on International Drive; the Pirates themed course is a great choice for families and couples

 Airboat Swamp tours

 There are lots of companies in Orlando offering Swamp Boat Tours, where you can explore the wild and spot some alligators.

 Orlando is a haven of discounted designer outlets and expansive shopping malls with every store imaginable.
 The Mall at Millenia and The Florida Mall are both impressive and offer a variety of stores whilst the Orlando Premium Outlets Vineland Avenue and International Drive are both great for new fashions at discounted prices.

 An organic brewer offering the best beers in Florida.

 Become a cowboy at the Forever Florida Ranch, where you can go zip lining, horse riding or go on an open coach adventure.
 The Forever Florida coach tour is included on the Go Orlando Pass.

 Charles Homer Morse Museum

 This art museum holds the most comprehensive and impressive collection of works from artist Louis Comfort Tiffany.